broxus/octusbridge-solana-docs/programs/token_proxy.md

 #### `Solana` tokens deposit

 1. User calls deposit method of `Token proxy` program.
-2. `Token proxy` program calculates `Settings` PDA address, fetches it and gets `Vault` account address.
+2. `Token proxy` program calculates `Settings` PDA address.
+3. If it is the new token, the `Token Initialization` procedure by `Token proxy` program occurs.
-3. `Token proxy` program fetches `Vault` account.
+4. `Token proxy` program fetches `Vault` account.
-4. `Token proxy` program checks that emergency mode is off.
+5. `Token proxy` program checks that emergency mode is off.
-5. `Token proxy` program checks that Vault amount plus deposit amount is not bigger than deposit limit.
+6. `Token proxy` program checks that Vault amount plus deposit amount is not bigger than deposit limit.
-6. It uses `SPL token` program address from settings to call transfer users tokens from users account to `Vault` account.
+7. It uses `SPL token` program address from settings to call transfer users tokens from users account to `Vault` account.
-7. `Token proxy` program creates `Deposit` PDA.
+8. `Token proxy` program creates `Deposit` PDA.

 #### Deposit account